movementlabsxyz/MIP/README.md

 - **Stagnant** - an MIP/MD that has not been updated for 6 months.
 - **Withdrawn** - an MIP/MD that has not been withdrawn.

-Finally, MIPs can also be updated:
+Finally, an MIP/MD can also be updated:

 - **Update** - (set by author) An MIP/MD is being updated.
 The title should list the MIP/MD number, e.g. `[Update] MIP-0 ...`.